Most Holy Trinity Church, Mamaroneck: Architecture and construction

 N. J. O' Connor was the architect.
 Charles Worden of Rye with John Sheehan & Co., and P. Sheridan were the masons for the church.
 The stone used was Blue Byram stone and brown stone.
 The carpenters were George Burger and P. Sheridan.

 Church art and stained glass windows

-Most Holy Trinity Church is known for its beautiful stained glass windows.
+Most Holy Trinity Church is known for its stained glass windows.
 The windows depict the following: